yhoogstrate/fuma/README.md

 #### Set expansion ####

- ** Be aware that the following example illustratates a methodology and thatthis is not actually implemented in FuMa. **
+**This section illustratates a methodology and this is not actually implemented in FuMa.**

 When a merged fusion gene would contain the union of the genes, we would encounter a so called set expansion which will introduce order and iteration depentent results.
 To illustrate the problem of set expansion, imagine the following breakpoints: